coryhicks/documentation/_build/html/_sources/README2.rst.txt

 # documentation

-$project
+$project2
 ========

-$project will solve your problem of where to start with documentation, by providing a basic explanation of how to do it easily.
+$project2 will solve your problem of where to start with documentation, by providing a basic explanation of how to do it easily.

 Look how easy it is to use: